antoinesd/mqtt-ra/readme.md

-# Getting Started
+# Getting Started with Tomee

 Build the project and run Tomee+

     mvn clean install
     mvn tomee:run

-It will run Tomee+ with an embedded MQTT broker listening on port 1883.
+It run Tomee+ with an embedded MQTT broker listening on port 1883.
 It deploys the MQTT resource adapter and an example application.

+At end, you will have to stop TomEE+, with a simple CTRL+C.

+# Getting Started with WildFly

+WildFly has no MQTT broker embedded.
+You'll have to install a start an independant one.
+For example you can use [Mosquitto](http://mosquitto.org).

+Build the project and run WildFly

+    mvn clean install
+    mvn -pl mqtt-ra wildfly:run &
+    // wait until WildFly has started
+    mqtt-ra-example wildfly:deploy

+It run WildFly.
+It deploys the MQTT resource adapter and an example application.

+At end, you will have to stop WildFly :

+    mvn -pl mqtt-ra wildfly:shutdown

 # Play with the example